-So, you have developed an app and you are facing some trouble choosing the right database for mobile apps.
+So, you have developed an app and you are facing some trouble choosing the right and best database for mobile apps.
 Maybe the database that you have chosen is not working as you expected.
 Is that so?

 Guess what, your worries end here because this particular guide will brief you on how to choose a database for application.
 Take a sigh of relief and stay tuned with me!

 Making your app successful is one of the most critical tasks to achieve.
 You make tough choices, and one of those messes is probably picking the right database.
 With numerous database vendors out there, it is extraordinarily challenging to choose the best one.

 You know what, there is no right or wrong choice here.

 There are over 300 databases in the market.
 Each database for mobile apps cater to different needs and purposes.

 I intend to walk you through the top-notch database that will give an amazing experience to your app’s users.

 But, before you jump into the discussion of how to pick the best database for your application; ask yourself the following questions:

 - What is the load of users you are expecting on your app?